Copyeditor or proofreader—which one do you need to polish your manuscript? What’s the difference between the two, and do

 Proofreading, then, is about looking for mistakes in the manuscript and ensuring that they don’t end up in the finished manuscript.
 It’s usually necessary to proof a manuscript twice: once before submitting it to the publisher and then again when you receive the galley proofs.
 (Somehow, plenty of mistakes—sometimes new ones—manage to appear in the proofs!)

 Copyeditor or Proofreader?

-A good copy-editor and a talented proofreader play invaluable roles in the production of a book that is polished, professional and a pleasure to read.
+A good copy-editor and a talented proofreader play invaluable roles in the production of a book that is polished, professional, and a pleasure to read.
 Skimping at this point in the process is a critical mistake that can erode your authority, devalue your message, and severely undercut the impact of your book.

 Which do you need?
 Using both is best.

 For More Information…

-Learn about other professionals who can assist you in “Ghostwriter, Developmental Editor, Book Coach, Editor – What’s the Difference?”
+Learn about other professionals who can assist you in “Ghostwriter, Book Coach, Editor – Who is Who?”